zzzprojects/EntityFramework-FAQ/docs/pages/thirdpartylibraries/libraries/audit-net.md

 **Audit.NET** is an extensible framework to audit executing operations in .NET applications.

-It generate an audit log with evidence for reconstruction and examination of activities that have affected specific operations or procedures.
+It generates an audit log with evidence for reconstruction and examination of activities that have affected specific operations or procedures.

 ## AuditScope